 You may want content to cross-link to other localized versions (for example, a Page in English would include cross-links to versions of the same Page in French, German, and Spanish).
-To create automatic links from one piece to content to other localized versions of the content, create an Automated Index (see "Implementing Automated Index Content Types" in the online Help or "Automated Index" in the printable document Implementing Content Editors and Assemblers).
+To create automatic links from one piece to content to other localized versions of the content, create a new Slot using the sys_TranslationContentFinder.
+This Content Finder populates the Slot with a list of Content Items associated in a Translation Relationship with the Content Item being Assembled.